Isidore of Seville

-Life

 Childhood and education

-Isidore was born in Cartagena, Spain, a former Carthaginian colony, to Severianus and Theodora.
-Both Severian and Theodora belonged to notable Hispano-Roman families of high social rank.
+Isidore was born in Cartago Spartaria (now Cartagena, Spain), a former Carthaginian colony, to a notable family in Roman Hispania, of high social rank, and probably of Greek descent.
+His father was named Severianus and his mother Theodora.
 His parents were members of an influential family who were instrumental in the political-religious manoeuvring that converted the Visigothic kings from Arianism to Catholicism.
-The Catholic Church celebrates him and all his siblings as known saints:
+The Catholic and Orthodox Churches celebrate him and all his siblings as known saints: